tinchodeluca/Firmw-challenge-DRX/README.md

 ## Future implementations

+Future implementations that can be made:

-Future implementations will be, the flash memory has instructions for write protection control and status and power down they were not implemented in this version.
+* The flash memory has instructions for write protection control and status and power down they were not implemented in this version.

-The magnetic sensor also has ID register, low power and self test.
+* The magnetic sensor also has ID register, low power and self test.
 Instructions that can be usfull in the future.

-Also the button, it can be implemented in a seperate task to poll it.
+* Also the button, it can be implemented in a seperate task to poll it.
 In this way it can have several behaviors, it can change the response depending on how long it is pressed.